CloudWithChris/cloudwithchris.com/content/blog/github-action-docker-dotnet-core.md

 Great, so we have a decision on how to orchestrate the command-line application.
 What's next?
 For the Docker container action, we need two files - a ``Dockerfile`` and an ``Action metadata file``, also known as the ``action.yml`` file.

 If you have built Docker images in the past, then this process will be no different to any others that you have built.
-For those new to Docker - A dockerfile is effectively a set of instructions for building a Docker image.
+For those new to Docker - A Dockerfile is effectively a set of instructions for building a Docker image.
 You specify a base image (another Docker image) to build on top of, and then specify a series of steps to be added on top of that image.
 Each instruction is another image layer, so when you look at the output of a Docker build step, you'll see lots of hashes relating to a new image for each layer.

 As is usual good practice, the example below uses a multi-stage build to ensure that the final resulting image is lightweight and only contains the needed dependencies to run effectively.
 The main build step will use an image which contains the necessary tools to compile the source code into the needed application binary.